 1. Outback Jack Happy Habitat Cat Playpen Tent – Best Overall

 Want to give your cat a safe and spacious place to play outdoors without the worry?
 The Outback Jack cat tent may be just the ticket.
-This playpen and tent weighs less than 4 pounds and collapses into a handy carrying bag – set up, break down, and taking your cat wherever you go couldn’t be easier.
+This outdoor cat tent and playpen weighs less than 4 pounds and collapses into a handy carrying bag – set up, break down, and taking your cat wherever you go couldn’t be easier.

 It’s big enough for one cat to play and leap, or for two cats to get some fresh air and lounge.
 And at half the price of similarly designed products you can save a chunk of change too.